ikerismak/rails-pet-api/README.md

 bundle install

 ```
+## Set the database files

+1. Find the configuration file, you can find it in the root:

+2. Find the dtabase.yml file and open it

+3. fill the field as required, check the example image below
 ## Commands to initialize the database:

 - Run the following commands in the terminal to create, migrate, and seed the database: